evillogic/infosec-blog/content/posts/malicious-pypi.md

 draft: false
 ---

-#Foreword
+# Foreword

 Multiple researchers in the community have given dependency confusion and other supply chain attacks a bad name recently.
 While there are very valid reasons to perform this attack, please do not pollute pypi or any other package manager with typosquatting, stolen code, or other non-targetted attacks in the name of security research.
 It's no different than spreading malware.
 The point has been made.
 Please be responsible.

-#Executing code on package install
+# Executing code on package install

-While most python packages are distributed as wheels, the ["binary" distribution format](https://packaging.python.org/en/latest/specifications/binary-distribution-format/), Pypi also enables developers to distribute their package as [source distributions](https://packaging.python.org/en/latest/specifications/source-distribution-format/), or sdist.
+While most python packages are distributed as wheels, the ["binary" distribution format](https://packaging.python.org/en/latest/specifications/binary-distribution-format/), Pypi also enables developers to distribute their package as [source distributions](https://packaging.python.org/en/latest/specifications/source-distribution-format/) (or sdist).
 The sdist allows developers to suply the source code as the distribution such that the code is compiled into a wheel by the distutils/setuptools module on the system that installs it by calling the setup.py script that is bundled into the sdist.
 This will also occur even if the module if the module is downloaded via `pip download`.

 As the setup.py script is supplied by the developer, it is easy to hook parts of distutils and supply your own code instead.
 Most examples use the built-in `cmdclass` parameter on the setup function to hook a specific command given to `setup.py`.
 Here is an example: